Majildian/School-Projects/README.md

 CS-340 Data Dashboard - A Jupyter Notebook (Python) dashboard that displays a MongoDB database and provides filtering options, a geolocation chart, and a pie chart.
 Also includes a Python CRUD module for basic operations on a MongoDB database.

+CS-360 Event Tracker Mobile App - A mobile app for keeping track of events entered by the user.
+Features a login system, SMS notifications, and editable events.
+Backed by a SQLite local database system.

 Each project contains a README with more detailed information.